kanopi/saplings-tests/README.md

 ## Tests Included:

-1. **gin-admin-experience.cy.js**: This Cypress test focuses on the Gin Admin Experience within Saplings.
+1. **Gin Admin Experience test**: This Cypress test focuses on the Gin Admin Experience within Saplings.

 2. **Imagemagick test**: This test verifies the functionality related to Imagemagick within Saplings.